beiciliang/aws-bootcamp-cruddur-2023/journal/week6.md

 # Week 6 — Deploying Containers

 Based on what I've done in [week5](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/main/journal/week5.md), gitpod the main branch and do the following steps (in the end, changes are committed to the main branch).
-As this week was delivered together with [Week 7](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/main/journal/week7.md), where I attached screenshots as the proofs of my working application.
+This week was delivered together with [Week 7](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/blob/main/journal/week7.md), where I attached screenshots as the proofs of my working application.

 - [Preparation](#preparation)
 - [ECS Cluster and ECR Repo](#ecs-cluster-and-ecr-repo)